febrianrachmadi/dep-gan-im/README.md

 # Disease Evolution Predictor GAN (DEP-GAN) using Irregulairty Map (IM)
 This is provisional code of DEP-GAN using IM.
 All codes will be updated regularly.
 It is expected to publish the final version of the code before MICCAI 2019.

-Explanation of DEP-GAN can be read in our the pre-print version of our MICCAI 2019 paper titled **Predicting the Evolution of White Matter Hyperintensities in Brain MRI using Generative Adversarial Networks and Irregularity Map** [[PDF]](https://doi.org/10.1101/662692).
+Quick explanation of DEP-GAN can be found in "About DEP-GAN" section.
+Whereas, full explanation of DEP-GAN can be read in our the pre-print version of our MICCAI 2019 paper titled **Predicting the Evolution of White Matter Hyperintensities in Brain MRI using Generative Adversarial Networks and Irregularity Map** [[PDF]](https://doi.org/10.1101/662692).

 This code/publication is part of [our research projects](https://febrianrachmadi.github.io/projects/):
  - Disease Evolution Predictor Deep Neural Networks